 I hope this story gives hope to anyone who has had to express their milk and maybe encourages them to have another go when the child is a bit older.

-I am a first time mum to a 7 weeks old baby boy.
-Apparently i was not well prepared enough to breast feeding.
+Hi, I am a first time mum to a seven weeks old baby boy.
+I was not well prepared enough for breastfeeding.

-Anyhow, i was already determined that i want to fully breastfeed my baby.
+Anyhow, I was already determined that I wanted to fully breastfeed my baby.

-When i was in the hospital, the nurse pushed my baby in 6hrs after delivery, she tried to help me latch on.
-I feel stressed that baby is not sucking as i have flat nipples.
+When I was in the hospital, the nurse pushed my baby in 6hrs after delivery; she tried to help me latch on.
+I feel stressed that the baby was not sucking as I have flat nipples.

-The next day, i started trying to latch on, again it failed (i thought) i felt even worst.
-The hospital lend me a electric pump to help stimulate, i saw few drops of colostrum coming out.
+The next day, I started trying to latch on, again it failed (I thought) I felt even worst.
+The hospital lend me an electric pump to help stimulate, I saw a few drops of colostrum coming out.
 Just these few drops gave me hope.
-So i tried latching on again, it didn't last more than 5 mins of trying, my baby doesn't seem to like my breast.
+So I tried latching on again, it didn't last more than 5 mins of trying, my baby doesn't seem to like my breast.

-My milk supply started coming in on the forth day.
-I thought the latching on did not work in the hospital, so i expressed.
-From then, my baby has been fed through bottle.
+My milk supply started coming in on the fourth day.
+I thought the latching on did not work in the hospital, so I expressed.
+From then, my baby has been fed through a bottle.

-After reading most of the info about breast feeding from your website, i feel determine to go back to latching on.
+After reading most of the info about breastfeeding from your website, I feel determined to go back to latching on.

-Please advice if it is too late to do so and if my nipples will become sore and painful again, and what should i do if my baby is very impatient to suck from my breast.
+Please advise if it is too late to do so and if my nipples will become sore and painful again, and what should I do if my baby is very impatient to suck from my breast.

-Also, will there be any chance of having more milk supply for storing when i would be going back to work, as now each breast only produce 40-60ml of milk (approx 10min of expressing every 3 hr) that is only enough for 1 feed.
+Also, will there be any chance of having more milk supply for storing when I would be going back to work, as now each breast only produce 40-60ml of milk (approx 10min of expressing every 3 hr) that is just enough for one feed?

-I would like to know more to successful breast feeding and looking forward to your replies.
+I would like to know more about successful breastfeeding and looking forward to your replies.